krunal013/Aura/README.md

 Aura is more than an app – it’s a platform to connect, create, and celebrate.
 Ready to explore? 🚀

-Download the clone and write 'npm install' in your terminal and Explore Aura⚡
+Quick Start - Download the clone and write 'npm install' & 'npx nodemon' in your terminal and Explore Aura⚡